 - Click Query Forums in the Contents section of the page.

 Welcome to the Delaware Genealogical Society, a place for all genealogists to meet and share their knowledge and experiences.
 The Society endeavors to be the primary source of information about Delaware families, as well as a trusted provider of genealogical education and assistance for all of our members.

-This mission is accomplished through our monthly seminar program, a Society newsletter, a twice yearly Society Journal, the DGS Delaware Families blog and this website which contains general Delaware guidance for all and Delaware specific content in a Members Only section.
+This mission is accomplished through our monthly seminar program, a Society newsletter, the DGS Delaware Families blog and this website which contains general Delaware guidance for all and Delaware specific content in a Members Only section.
 This web site is for you, the membership, and we look forward to your input to ensure it meets your needs.